deoktr/pof/README.md

 These are examples of obfuscators of the script `print('Hello, world')`.

+To select an obfuscator use the flag `-f obfuscator` and `-k ObfuscatorClassName`.

 To reproduce the examples you can use the following command:

 ```bash